 Emergency Medicine Foundations: We are avid users of the online EM Foundations curriculum.
 This flipped-classroom model is designed to provide small group case-based learning on essential topics in emergency medicine.
 We provide EM foundations sessions at least bimonthly.
 We also host special EM Foundations “Lunch and Learns” for PGY-1 residents.
 We cater lunch and select cases that are “must know” for PGY-1 EM residents.

-Wellness Series: We dedicate the 5th Thursday conferences to resident wellness-read more above or wellness page please
+Wellness Series: We dedicate the 5th Thursday conferences to resident wellness-read more above or on our wellness page!

 Emergency Medicine/Internal Medicine Morbidity and Mortality conference: Interdisciplinary quarterly conference that emphasizes a team approach to patient care, including quality improvement practices and patient safety.